-Acquisition costs, which consist mainly of commissions, premium taxes and a portion of general expenses related to policy acquisitions, increased by 25% in line with the increase in net earned premiums.
+Acquisition costs, which consist mainly of commissions, premium taxes and a portion of general expenses related to policy acquisitions, increased by 50%.
+This increase was higher than the increase in earned premiums due to growth in commercial lines business which attract higher commissions.